Share:

 - Run requirement discovery and business analysis for your project

-- Recommend the most suitable finance solution based on your unique needs
+- Recommend the most suitable finance solution based on your unique needs and find a way to implement it

 - Integrate the selected third-party service with your platform